Stafford Wulff Opportunity Scholarship in Paramedic Science

-Over the next four years, the Stafford Wulff Opportunity Scholarship in Paramedic Science will provide two students each year with $500 to assist them with the essential costs associated with their studies such uniforms, fitness testing, vaccinations, and diagnostic equipment.
+Each year the Stafford Wulff Opportunity Scholarship in Paramedic Science will provide two students with $500 to assist them with the essential costs associated with their studies such uniforms, fitness testing, vaccinations, and diagnostic equipment.

 Stafford and Gabe hope the scholarship will relive acute financial pressures so that paramedicine students can focus on their studies and grow into capable, compassionate and professional emergency workers.

 “It would be easy to attribute my graduation as an achievement due to hard work and determination, but it was the support I received throughout my degree that enabled me to succeed,” says Gabe.